 By adeptly harnessing these commands, developers can attain a comprehensive understanding of the program’s call stack and frames, enabling them to debug software issues with unparalleled precision and unwavering confidence.

-1. backtrace – The backtrace command in GDB displays the current call stack of function invocations.
+command in GDB displays the current call stack of function invocations.
 It shows the sequence of function calls that led to the current point of execution, including the function names and corresponding line numbers.
-This command is useful for understanding the flow of program execution, identifying the context in which a particular function was called, and tracing the path of execution through nested function invocations.
+This command is useful for understanding the flow of program execution, identifying the context in which a particular function was called, and tracing the path of execution through nested function invocations. - frame – The

 Process Management